We regularly advocate on behalf of our mission – at the state level, but always in the interests of local movements.

 SC Department of Public Safety

 - Every 5 years South Carolina develops a Strategic Highway Safety Plan.
-The PCC serves as a resource to this effort and is a member of the statewide committee that developed the last Plan.
+The PCC served as a resource to this effort and was a member of the statewide committee that developed the last Plan.
 Our goal is to continue this partnership.
 The committee collaborates and develops the most up-to-date strategies to mitigate known safety problems on South Carolina state owned roadways, including our urban streets, rural roads and state highways.
 In 2014, PCC staff participated in developing recommendations, based on broad collaboration, to the bike and pedestrian-related crash mitigation measures, and our broad coalition succeeded when many comments became part of the 5 year plan.
-Defined strategies are eventually used to form state funding decisions, such as guardrails to mitigate run-off-the-road crashes, sidewalks for pedestrian crashes, bike lanes for bike-related crashes, and a host of other strategies aimed at reducing crashes, injuries and fatalities of all road users.
+Defined strategies are eventually used to form state funding decisions, such as guardrails to mitigate run-off-the-road crashes, sidewalks for pedestrian crashes, bike lanes for bike-related crashes, education for bike safety, and a host of other strategies aimed at reducing crashes, injuries and fatalities of all road users.